cheshire137/gohuedata/README.md

 - **`-fp`** - Port the frontend will run on.
 Defaults to 4000.
 Example:

     `go run cmd/server/main.go -fp 3456`

+#### API endpoints

+Responses will be in JSON.

+- `/api/temperature-sensor`

+    Parameters:

+    - `id` - specify which temperature sensor to load
+    - `fahrenheit` - optional; pass '1' to get temperatures in Fahrenheit, '0' for Celsius; defaults to '1'

+- `/api/temperature-sensors`

+    Parameters:

+    - `bridge` - optional; name of the Philips Hue bridge whose sensors should be returned; case insensitive; if omitted, sensors from all bridges will be returned
+    - `page` - optional integer page of sensors to load; defaults to 1
+    - `per_page` - optional integer number of sensors to load per page; defaults to 10

+- `/api/live/temperature-sensors`

+    Parameters:

+    - `bridge` - optional; name of the Philips Hue bridge whose sensors should be returned; case insensitive; if omitted, sensors from all bridges will be returned
+    - `fahrenheit` - optional; pass '1' to get temperatures in Fahrenheit, '0' for Celsius; defaults to '1'

+- `/api/temperature-readings`

+    Parameters:

+    - `bridge` - optional; name of the Philips Hue bridge whose sensors' readings should be returned; case insensitive; if omitted, readings from all bridges will be returned
+    - `sensor_id` - specify which temperature sensor's temperature readings to load
+    - `fahrenheit` - optional; pass '1' to get temperatures in Fahrenheit, '0' for Celsius; defaults to '1'
+    - `updated_since` - optional; specify a timestamp for when a reading was made; only those on or after this time will be included
+    - `updated_before` - optional; specify a timestamp for when a reading was made; only those from before this time will be included

+- `/api/live/groups`

+    Parameters:

+    - `bridge` - optional; name of the Philips Hue bridge whose groups should be returned; case insensitive; if omitted, groups from all bridges will be returned

 ### Start frontend to view your data